Founded by Independent Pharmacists, Serving Independent Pharmacists

 Alex Christenson

 Alex joins WSPC after 10 years of wholesaler experience working for AmerisourceBergen.
-In his first job after college he worked in financial planning and analysis, building reports and projecting performance for ABC each year.
-Alex moved to the underwriting team where he became a subject matter expert on independent pharmacy buying groups.
+In his first job after college, he worked in financial planning and analysis, building reports and projecting ABC’s performance each year.
+Alex then moved to the underwriting team, where he became a subject matter expert on independent pharmacy buying groups.
 In that role, he underwrote deals and worked with the sales team to develop and participate in presentations to WSPC and other national buying groups.

 Alex grew up in West Chester, PA, graduated from LaSalle University, and still lives in the Philadelphia area.
-He is excited to marry his brilliant, beautiful fiancé Tori, a huge fan of the 76ers, and recommitting to golf.
+He is excited to marry his brilliant, beautiful fiancé Tori, a hugemassive of the 76ers, and recommitting to golf.

 Don Clarfeld